Clarkinia/queer-auntie-adventure/_posts/2019-03-05-Circle-Astrology.md

 </figure>

-<a href="https://www.queerauntie.com/astrology/astrology-extra">Get some extra astro activities for February 1-19.</a>
+<a href="https://www.queerauntie.com/astrology/astro-activities-march">Get some extra astro activities for March 5-25.</a>

-<a href="https://www.queerauntie.com/education/rumi">Read the whole interview with Rumi.</a>

-<a href="https://www.queerauntie.com/education/student-help">Here are four quick and easy ways to help students now.</a>
+<a href="https://www.queerauntie.com/astrology/zoom-out-2019">See how this month fits in with the rest of the year.</a>